 This photograph of Mount Fuji by an unknown photographer was brought back by Henry Adams following a five-month trip to Japan with his friend, artist John La Farge, in 1886.

 This glass plate negative depicts Cy Young and other baseball players at the Huntington Avenue American League Baseball Grounds in Boston, Mass.
-This location was the home field for Boston's baseball team from 1901 until 1911.
-The team was first called the Red Sox around 1908.
+This location was the home field for Boston's American League team from 1901 until 1911.
+Initially called the Boston Americans, the team was renamed the Red Sox after the 1908 season.

 This handbill, probably the only surviving copy, is an early example of American Revolutionary War propaganda, printed to encourage British soldiers to desert.
 It includes a satirical comparison of living conditions for soldiers on both sides of the lines.